kdeck/TTVFast/README.md

 Citations
 =======
-If you use this code, please cite Deck, Agol, Holman, & Nesvorny (2014), arXiv: , ApJ:
+If you use this code, please cite Deck, Agol, Holman, & Nesvorny (2014), arXiv:1403.1895 , submitted to ApJ.

 Please check back for updates to ensure that you are using the latest version.

--Katherine Deck
+-Katherine Deck, Eric Agol, Matt Holman, & David Nesvorny